bgbg/cursor_commands/plan.md

 1. **Title**: one-line goal statement
 2. **Issue Summary** (issue mode only): brief description from GitHub issue
 3. **Assumptions**: key assumptions that materially affect scope or design
 4. **Open Questions**: Think hard about what's unclear or ambiguous.
-Numbered questions (Q1, Q2, ...) with answer placeholders (A1: ..., A2: ...) for user to fill in.
-You may provide several options for the user to choose from, or leave "..." if you can't think of any.
+Numbered questions (Q1, Q2, ...).
+For each question provide up to three possible reasonable answers (A, B, C).
+It's OK not to ask anything.
 If no questions after careful consideration, write "No questions".
 5. **Approach**: rationale, alternatives briefly noted
 6. **Steps**: Think hard and produce numbered, outcome-focused.
 For complex tasks, break into sub-issues.
 If issue number is known, add "Related to #<ISSUE_NUMBER>" line at the end of each step.